 “I might have been giving a resident here a bath, and our emergency phone would ring.
 So, someone would come trade me places and takeover the bath and I’d go down to the station.
 I’d jump on an ambulance, do that, and then come back and pick up whatever was left of my job to do,” Gina said.

-While at Mount Hope Nursing Center, she moved through the ranks, serving in almost every role possible.
+While at Mount Hope Nursing Center, she moved through the ranks, serving in almost every role possible at the nursing home.
 She spent a year-and-a-half as a CNA, three years as a restorative aide, and another year-and-a-half as activities director before taking over as the social services director.
 During this time, Terry remembers running calls being a little different.

 “It was better when I was on the floor in scrubs, because when I took over Social Services, I had to be in business dress, so when I was running through the emergency room at St. Francis in a dress and heels, people were like, ‘oh, you’re that weird chick from Mt.
 Hope,’” Gina said with a laugh.

 An Administrator with a Unique Background

 In 2015, after serving as the social services director for eight years, Gina accepted a position as administrator and said goodbye to running EMT calls (though she still serves as a driver!).

 Through her background as an EMT, Gina has acquired a unique set of skills for a nursing home administrator.
 Among those, she says, is an ability to handle people in crisis.

 “whether that’s the patients themselves or the families of those affected, I’ve learned to handle these situations and to really have empathy for everyone involved,” she said.
 “I am naturally a caregiver.
 We all have gifts and talents, and that’s just who I am.”

 During her time at Mt.
 Hope, Gina has been surprised and inspired time and time again by human resiliency.